PROGRAM OVERVIEW AND APPLICATION PROCESS

 Attend or Watch the Info Session

-Please attend our info session!
+Please attend our info session on April 28 at 1:00 PM!
 If you missed the session, please watch the recording before applying.
 It covers eligibility requirements, the course sequence, brew day expectations, and what to expect from the program.

 Have questions after watching?
 Reach out to the BRIN advisor at brewinginnovation@uoregon.edu.